Torsion invariants of complexes of groups: Introduction

-Friedl and L\"uck have defined an algebraic generalization of $\gr^{(2)}(G)$ called the \emph{universal $L^2$-torsion} $\gt_u^{(2)}(G)$ \cite{fl17}.
-We describe this here in a special case.
-If $G$ is torsion-free and satisfies the Atiyah conjecture on integrality of $L^2$-Betti numbers, Linnell showed there is a skew field $D(G)$ containing $\zz G$, and $b_i^{(2)}(G,\qq) = \dim_{D(G)}H_i(G; D(G))$.
-Under some additional assumptions on $G$ (satisfied by RAAG's for instance), the universal $L^2$-torsion can be identified with the Reidemeister torsion of $G$ with coefficients in $D(G)$.
-If such a $G$ acts cocompactly on a contractible complex with strict fundamental domain and the stabilizers are either trivial or $L^2$-acyclic, then we can calculate $\gt_u^{(2)}(G)$.
+If a group $G$ acts cocompactly on a contractible complex with strict fundamental domain $Q$ and the stabilizers are either trivial or $L^2$-acyclic, then $G$ is $L^2$-acyclic if and only if $\partial Q$ is $\qq$-acyclic.
+In this case, we can calculate $\gt_u^{(2)}(G)$ and $\gr^{(2)}(G)$.
 We refer to Theorem \ref{t:l2torsion1} for the precise statement.
 For RAAG's based on a $\qq$-acyclic flag complex $L$, the upshot is that the universal $L^2$-torsion detects two features of the topology of $L$.
-The first is the product of the torsion groups $\prod_n \abs{H_n(L)_{\text{tor}}}^{(-1)^n}$, and the second is the (reduced) Euler characteristic of links of vertices of $L$.
-Combining this with Theorem \ref{t:main} shows that $\sum_i (-1)^it_i^{(2)}(A_L) = \gr^{(2)}(A_L)$, so torsion L\"uck approximation holds for RAAG's (the proof works for any group satisfying the assumptions of Theorem \ref{t:main}, though in general there is not as clean a description of the universal $L^2$-torsion).
-This second term could have been predicted by the fact that Friedl and L\"uck showed that the universal $L^2$-torsion of $G$ determines the $L^2$-Euler characteristic of the kernels of characters $G \to \zz$ \cite{fl19}, whereas Davis and the first author in \cite{do12} showed for $\qq $-acyclic $L$, the Bestvina--Brady group has $L^2$-Betti numbers
+The first is the product of the torsion groups $\prod \abs{\tor H_{i}(L)}^{(-1)^i}$, and the second is the (reduced) Euler characteristic of links of vertices of $L$.
+This second term could have been predicted by a formula of Davis and the first author \cite{do12} for $L^2$-Betti numbers of the Bestvina--Brady group (the kernel of the standard homomorphism $A_L \rightarrow \zz$ which sends each generator to $1$):